Knowrithm/knowrithm-docs/platform-guide/README.md

-# Platform Guide 🏗️
+# ⨁ Platform Guide

 Welcome to the Knowrithm Platform Guide!
 This resource covers everything you need to know about deploying, scaling, and maintaining Knowrithm in production environments.

 ---

-## 🎯 Platform Overview
+## ◎ Platform Overview

-Knowrithm is built as an enterprise-grade, multi-tenant AI platform designed for:
+Knowrithm is an enterprise-grade, multi-tenant AI platform designed for:

-- **🏢 Enterprise Scale**: Handle thousands of concurrent conversations
+- **⨁ Enterprise Scale**: Handle thousands of concurrent conversations
-- **🔐 Security First**: Enterprise security with complete data isolation
+- **⚿ Security First**: Enterprise security with complete data isolation
-- **⚡ High Performance**: Optimized for low-latency, high-throughput scenarios
+- **○ High Performance**: Optimized for low-latency, high-throughput scenarios
-- **🌍 Global Deployment**: Multi-region support for global availability
+- **Global Deployment**: Multi-region support for global availability
-- **📊 Observable**: Comprehensive monitoring and analytics built-in
+- **▤ Observable**: Comprehensive monitoring and analytics built-in

 {{ hint style="info" }}
 **Production Ready**: Knowrithm powers AI agents for Fortune 500 companies, processing millions of conversations daily with 99.9% uptime.